 Our favorite pairing was the Chardonnay/Pinot Noir MCC and the Salted Caramel macaron.
 The macaron is delicious and brought out the richness in the MCC.
 After this pairing we bought a bottle of the Chardonnay/Pinot Noir MCC and will buy salted caramel macarons when we have something special to celebrate!

 The tasting room has a deli fridge stocked with a variety of cheeses, cold meats and condiments to build your own platter for the tasting room.
-For about R200 ($13) you can put together a mean platter.

 Award winning wines to taste – Canto Merlot 2018